 Once you’ve identified which indicators are present, ISA 570.16 requires you to evaluate management’s plans to mitigate them.
 This is where most going concern evaluations either pass or fail review.

 The question isn’t whether management has plans.
 They almost always do.
-The question is whether the plans are feasible, whether management has the ability to carry them out, and whether the plans are likely to be effective.
-ISA 570.16(b) uses the word “feasibility” deliberately.
+The question is whether the plans are feasible and whether the outcome of those plans is likely to improve the situation.
+ISA 570.16 (b) uses the word “feasibility” deliberately.

 Worked example: Van Leeuwen Installatietechniek B.V.

-Client: Van Leeuwen Installatietechniek B.V., a Dutch building services installation company.
+Van Leeuwen Installatietechniek B.V., a Dutch building services installation company.
 Revenue €22M, 145 employees.
 Year-end 31 December 2024.
 Non-Big 4 audit.

-Step 1.
 Screen financial indicators against ISA 570.A3

-Run each financial indicator from ISA 570.A3 against the client’s data.
+Run each financial indicator from ISA 570 .A3 against the client’s data.
 Four are triggered: net current liability position (current ratio 0.91), adverse key financial ratios (interest cover 0.7x), substantial operating losses (€420,000 loss versus €1.8M equity, a 23% erosion), and fixed-term borrowings approaching maturity (€3.5M loan maturing in eight months with no documented renewal).

-Documentation note: “Financial indicators evaluated against ISA 570.A3.
+Documentation note: “Financial indicators evaluated against ISA 570 .A3.
 Four indicators triggered: net current liability position (current ratio 0.91), interest cover below 1.0x (0.7x), operating loss of €420K representing 23% of equity, and €3.5M bank loan maturing August 2025 with no renewal documentation on file at date of fieldwork.
 Financial indicator schedule cross-referenced to audited trial balance.”

-Step 2.
 Screen operating and other indicators

 Review board minutes from Q3 and Q4 2024.
 The minutes from September note that the client’s largest customer (representing 19% of 2024 revenue) has indicated it will not renew its framework agreement beyond March 2025.
 No replacement customer has been identified.
-This is a significant operating indicator under ISA 570.A4.
+This is a significant operating indicator under ISA 570 .A4.
 No other operating or regulatory indicators identified from the board minutes, management inquiries, or subsequent events review.

 Documentation note: “Board minutes reviewed for Q3 and Q4 2024.
 September 2024 minutes record notification from [customer name] of non-renewal of framework agreement (19% of revenue, €4.2M).
 No replacement contract secured as at date of fieldwork.
-Operating indicator present under ISA 570.A4.
+Operating indicator present under ISA 570 .A4.
 No regulatory or legal indicators identified from inquiry and document review.”

-Step 3.
-Evaluate management’s plans
+Evaluate management's plans

 Management provided a written plan addressing the indicators.
 The plan has four elements: renegotiate the bank loan (discussions initiated, no term sheet received), win replacement contracts to offset customer loss (pipeline of €2.8M in proposals, none confirmed), reduce headcount by 12 positions (€720,000 annualised savings, redundancy consultation not yet started), and defer €400,000 of planned capital expenditure.